nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 but it handles the protocol well enough (and can be modified).

-In museekd 0.1.13, these messages are sent and received in Museek/ServerConnection.cc and defined in Museek/ServerMessages.hh
+In museekd 0.1.13, these messages are sent and received in Museek/ServerConnection.cc and defined in Museek/ServerMessages.hh.
+Since museekd 0.2, they are defined in museekd/servermessages.h.

 In Nicotine, these messages are matched to their message number in slskproto.py in the SlskProtoThread function, defined in slskmessages.py